Very low frequency: VLF transmitting antennas

 The high capacitance and inductance and low resistance of the antenna-loading coil combination makes it act electrically like a high Q tuned circuit.
 VLF antennas have very narrow bandwidth and to change the transmitting frequency requires a variable inductor (variometer) to tune the antenna.
-The large VLF antennas used for high-power transmitters usually have bandwidths of only 50–100 hertz, and when transmitting frequency-shift keying (FSK), the usual mode, the resonant frequency of the antenna must sometimes be dynamically shifted with the modulation, between the two FSK frequencies.
-The high Q results in very high voltages (up to 200 kV) on the antenna and very good insulation is required.
+The large VLF antennas used for high-power transmitters usually have bandwidths of only 50–100 hertz.
+The high Q results in very high voltages (up to 250 kV) on the antenna and very good insulation is required.
 Large VLF antennas usually operate in 'voltage limited' mode: the maximum power of the transmitter is limited by the voltage the antenna can accept without air breakdown, corona, and arcing from the antenna.

 Dynamic antenna tuning

 The bandwidth of large capacitively loaded VLF antennas is so narrow (50–100 Hz) that even the small frequency shifts of FSK and MSK modulation may exceed it, throwing the antenna out of resonance, causing the antenna to reflect some power back down the feedline.
 The traditional solution is to use a "bandwidth resistor" in the antenna which reduces the Q, increasing the bandwidth; however this also reduces the power output.
 A recent alternative used in some military VLF transmitters is a circuit which dynamically shifts the antenna's resonant frequency between the two output frequencies with the modulation.
 This is accomplished with a saturable reactor in series with the antenna loading coil.
 This is a ferromagnetic core inductor with a second control winding through which a DC current flows, which controls the inductance by magnetizing the core, changing its permeability.
 The keying datastream is applied to the control winding.
 So when the frequency of the transmitter is shifted between the '1' and '0' frequencies, the saturable reactor changes the inductance in the antenna resonant circuit to shift the antenna resonant frequency to follow the transmitter's frequency.